 - Do not prescribe more than 28 days of Lithium at a time. - Ensure that up to date monitoring results are within therapeutic range before issuing further prescriptions.
-Please do not reauthorise repeat prescriptions for more than 3-4 months maximum.
-Breasting Lithium by brand name - Prescribe Lithium by brand name.
+Please do not reauthorise repeat prescriptions for more than 3-4 months maximum. - Prescribe Lithium by brand name.